 Directions for making Brussels Lace Collar "Lilac"

 44 Pages.
 This book contains an exquisite assortment of projects all worked in fashionable Irish Crochet.
 With fanciful designs and elaborate lacework, these are gorgeous examples of Edwardian artistry.
 The projects include several purses and bags; a lampshade, doilies and table mats; edgings, insertions and motifs; a fabulous blouse, corset cover, collars and yokes; baby's bonnets and bootees, buttons and hatpin decorations.
+This book is a special edition book published in Edwardian Times by the Woman's Home Companion magazine.
+The projects choices are numerous, with descriptive instructions and lovely photography.
+A wonderful book that is loaded with beautiful projects.
 An incredible array of ideas!

 156 Pages.
 Profusely illustrated and highly informative, this book is a "must have" for every lace maker's library.
 The terms in the book are gathered from eight different forms of lace making.
 These categories include: